michidk/Unity-Script-Collection/CONTRIBUTING.md

 ## Notes:
 * The links are in no particular order.
 * Outdated assets are removed from time to time.
+* GitHub-links are preffered over other hosting locations (like the Unity AssetStore)

 ## Requirements
 * All linked assets are free.